-- As high volumes of product commonly go through such environments, adequate control procedures are necessary to account for all product at all stages of production. - Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
+- Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
+As reticules and photomasks are generated off-site, they are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products.
+During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The authorized sub-contractors involved in the TOE mask manufacturing can be DNP Japan and DPE ITALY. - As high volumes of product commonly go through such environments, adequate control procedures are necessary to account for all product at all stages of production. - Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
 Computer tracking at wafer level throughout the process is commonplace.
 The wafers are then taken into the test area.
-Testing of each TOE occurs to assure conformance with the device specification. - The authorized front-end plant involved in the manufacturing of the TOE is ST ROUSSET (FRANCE). - The authorized EWS plant involved in the testing of the TOE can be ST ROUSSET (FRANCE) or ST TOA PAYOH (SINGAPORE). - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
+Testing of each TOE occurs to assure conformance with the device specification. - The authorized front-end plant involved in the manufacturing of the TOE can be ST ROUSSET (FRANCE) or TSMC (TAIWAN).
+ST CROLLES (FRANCE) can be involved for the mask inspection. - The authorized EWS plant involved in the testing of the TOE can be ST ROUSSET (FRANCE) or ST TOA PAYOH (SINGAPORE). - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
 The latter is discarded in a controlled accountable manner.
 The good ICs are then packaged in phase 4, in a back-end plant.
-When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - When the product is delivered after phase 4, the authorized back-end plant involved in the packaging of the TOE can be ST BOUSKOURA (MOROCCO) or NEDCARD (THE NETHERLANDS) or SMARTFLEX (SINGAPORE). - The other sites that can be involved during the production of the TOE are ST LOYANG (SINGAPORE) for the logistics, and ST SHENZEN (CHINA) or DISCO (GERMANY) for the wafers backlap and sawing.
+When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - When the product is delivered after phase 4, the authorized back-end plant involved in the packaging of the TOE can be ST BOUSKOURA (MOROCCO) or ST CALAMBA (THE PHILIPPINES) or ST MUAR (MALAYSIA) or NEDCARD (THE NETHERLANDS) or SMARTFLEX (SINGAPORE) or STATSCHIP PAK (SINGAPORE) or AMKOR (THE PHILIPPINES).
+ST SHENZHEN (CHINA) or DISCO (GERMANY) can be involved for the wafers backlap and sawing. - 58 ST LOYANG (SINGAPORE) can also be involved for the logistics.

-3.4.3 TOE operational environment
+3.4.2 TOE operational environment

-- A TOE operational environment is the environment of phases 1, optionally 4, then 5 to 7. - At phases 1, 4, 5 and 6, the TOE operational environment is a controlled environment. - End-user environments (phase 7): composite products are used in a wide range of applications to assure authorised conditional access.
+- 59 A TOE operational environment is the environment of phases 1, optionally 4, then 5 to 7. - At phases 1, 4, 5 and 6, the TOE operational environment is a controlled environment. - End-user environments (phase 7): composite products are used in a wide range of applications to assure authorised conditional access.
 Examples of such are pay-TV, banking cards, brand protection, portable communication SIM cards, health cards, transportation cards, access management, identity and passport cards.
 The end-user environment therefore covers a wide range of very different functions, thus making it difficult to avoid and monitor any abuse of the TOE.